Classical IQ test with random questions

 11.

-Which circle should replace the question mark?
+Which figure should replace the question marks?

 12.